 Tips for Improving Contact Channel CX

-Several best practice channel choice options can assist customers in resolving their inquiry or problem seamlessly.
+Several best practice channel choice options can assist customers in resolving their inquiries or problem seamlessly.
 Channel choice can be based on customer preference, a recommendation from an agent, or the availability of channels to resolve specific inquiries or problems.

 SQM considers this a best practice, letting customers choose the channel they want to use to resolve their inquiry or problem.
 The key is to understand customer channel preference for resolving specific types of inquiries or problems and make the preferred channel available and easy for customers to resolve their issues.